typedin/altestnate.nvim/README.md

 By default, the plugin provides the following key mappings:

-    <leader>at: Toggle between the alternate file.
+    <leader>at  - Toggle between the alternate file.
-    <leader>as: Open the alternate file in a vertical split.
+    <leader>as  - Open the alternate file in a vertical split.

 You can customize these key mappings by modifying the opts in the plugin setup.